I Can See Clearly Now

-"I Can See Clearly Now" is a song written and recorded by American singer Johnny Nash.
-It was the lead single from his album I Can See Clearly Now and achieved success in the United States and the United Kingdom when it was released in 1972, reaching number one on the U.S. Billboard Hot 100 and Cash Box charts.
-It also reached number one in Canada and South Africa.
-The song has been covered by many artists throughout the years, including a hit version by Lee Towers that reached no. 19 in the Dutch Top 40 in 1982, and another recorded by Jimmy Cliff for the motion picture soundtrack of Cool Runnings that peaked at no. 18 on the U.S. Billboard Hot 100 in 1993.
+"I Can See Clearly Now" is a song written and recorded by American singer-songwriter Johnny Nash.
+It was the lead single from his twelfth album, I Can See Clearly Now (1972), and achieved success in the United States and the United Kingdom when it was released in 1972, reaching No. 1 on the US Billboard Hot 100 and Cash Box charts.
+It also reached No. 1 in Canada and South Africa.
+The song has been covered by many artists throughout the years, including a hit version by Lee Towers that reached No. 19 in the Dutch Top 40 in 1982, and another recorded by Jimmy Cliff for the motion picture soundtrack of Cool Runnings that peaked at No. 18 on the US Billboard Hot 100 in 1993.

 Writing and recording

 After Nash wrote and composed the original version, he recorded it in London with members of the Fabulous Five Inc., and produced it himself.
 The song's arrangements and style are both heavily laced with reggae influences, as Nash had earlier collaborated with Bob Marley and his approach drew strongly from Marley's reggae style.
+The instrumental break was played by Francis Monkman on a Moog synthesizer.